AlexTolmachev/node-rabbit-communications/README.md

 Documentation and usage examples can be found on the it's npm page.

-You can pass RabbitClient instance to Service, Communicator and CommunicatorManager constructors, if you don't, RabbitClient will still be used under the hood (configured from rabbitOptions)
+You can pass RabbitClient instance to Service, Communicator and CommunicatorManager constructors, if you don't, RabbitClient will be created under the hood (configured from rabbitOptions)

+---

 ### Service